Baconamassado/hyperinfinityAimbot/README.md

 ### **Important Notes:**

 - **Do not modify the loadstring**: Any modifications to the loadstring will cause the script to **crash** your Roblox **immediately**.
-- The script is currently **not working** as intended, but I am actively working on fixing it.

 ---